kolkhis/tech-notes/linux/user_management.md

     * The third `ALL` represents the commands the user can run with sudo.
         * `ALL` means they can run any command with sudo.

+After adding this, the account needs to be relogged in order for the changes to take effect.
 This will give a user full sudo access.

 ---